QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 1. Can QR Codes be tracked?

 Yes, QR Codes can be tracked.
-By using dynamic QR Codes and URL shorteners with tracking capabilities, businesses can monitor various metrics such as the number of scans, location, time and date of scans, and the devices used.
+By using dynamic QR Codes and URL shorteners with tracking capabilities, businesses can monitor various metrics such as the number of scans, location, time, date of scans, and the devices used.

 2. What information can be collected through QR Code tracking?